Every Sneaker From The Adidas Star Wars Collection, Ranked

 Very rarely do these kicks make our weekly column, where we round up the week’s best sneakers and apparel — SNX DLX.
 So when I heard that an entire collection of sneakers from Adidas celebrating the 40th anniversary of Star Wars: The Empire Strikes Back would drop this year, I found myself in a tough spot.
 How could I, a life-long Star Wars fan, find a way to write about these sneakers which celebrate my favorite Star Wars movie knowing full well that I’d probably never feel compelled to include them in a single entry for SNX DLX?
 Time for a top to bottom ranking, of course!

-As bad as the Star Wars Adidas collection is, and brace yourself, it is bad, it’s also incredibly interesting.
+As iffy as the Star Wars Adidas collection is, and brace yourself, it does get iffy, it’s also incredibly interesting.
 Almost every design in this ten sneaker collection is marred by a single detail that absolutely ruins any good idea it had going for it.
 In a way, the sneakers manage to reflect the troubled and divisive franchise that they’re celebrating and that’s pretty fascinating.

 Let’s dive in!